rfuzzo/MWSE/docs/operator-definitions-guide.md

 # Operator Definitions Guide

 Operator overloads are documented similarly to the methods of their parent class.
 The operator oveload definition file is just a regular Lua table.
-The name of the needs to be the same as the Lua [operator metamethod](http://lua-users.org/wiki/MetatableEvents) name without the two leading underscores.
+The name of the oparator needs to be the same as the Lua [operator metamethod](http://lua-users.org/wiki/MetatableEvents) name without the two leading underscores.
 The supported operators are:
 - unm - unary minus
 - add - addition
 - sub - subtraction